Edward M. Fram: Death

-Edward Fram died aged 50 in a car accident, a short distance from his hometown of Basra, on his return from a visit to the Hanna-Sheikh family's Abu Al-Khaseeb retreat.
+Edward Fram died in mysterious circumstances aged 50 purportedly in a car accident, a short distance from his hometown of Basra, on his return from a visit to the Hanna-Sheikh family's Abu Al-Khaseeb retreat.
 A member of the Al-Sa'adoon family with whom he was travelling also died in the crash, along with the chauffeur.

+However, recent research undertaken by his grandson has cast doubt on this narrative of events as the immediate family were not asked to identify his body, the remains of which apparently required dental records for verification.
+According to his eldest child’s account (only 18 at the time), Edward Fram’s office was quickly cleared of all documents shortly after he was last known to be alive in the Spring of 1955.
+His place of burial is unknown and there are references to him (albeit under the thinly disguised alias, Edward Em.
+Ephram) in Middle East Business directories as recently as 1963.

 Family and legacy

 Edward Fram was survived by seven children (five daughters, two sons) and his wife, Salima (1920–1961).
 His youngest daughter, Thelma Edward Marougy (née Fram), is a fluid specialist at Eaton Corporation.
 Edward Fram is the grandfather of American technology executive and namesake, Edward Y Abbo, formerly Senior Vice President at Oracle Corporation and currently President and Chief Technical Officer at C3 IoT, a data analytics company founded in 2009 by Tom Siebel.
 He is also the grandfather of Michael Y Abbo, an emergency physician and assistant clinical professor at the University of California San Francisco, Ayad Sarraf, former manager of Fulham Deaf FC and now club secretary, and Sally Fram, PhD - a British cancer expert and regulatory affairs executive at AstraZeneca.
-Edward Fram is the great-grandfather of Rafi Allos, an intellectual property specialist and partner at Allen and Overy.
+Edward Fram is the great-grandfather of Rafi Allos, an intellectual property specialist and partner at Allen & Overy.